raul23/nlp/README.rst

 -------------------------------------------------------
 This script tests different NLP methods to extract names from text:

-- The `first method <#method-1-nltk-part-of-speech-tag-nnp>`_ makes use of ``nltk`` to get all NPP with more than one part from a given text and then the last name and first name are returned
+- The `first method <#method-1-nltk-part-of-speech-tag-nnp>`_ makes use of ``nltk`` to get all NPP with more than one part from a given text and then the first and last name is returned
 - ...

 `:star:` This Python script can be found at `extract_names_from_text.py <./scripts/extract_names_from_text.py>`_